How to attract domestic tourists

 Armed with this information, you can weigh up the opportunities for your vacation rental property.

 1. What is their budget?

-Domestic travellers may have a different budget to the international guests so it is important to understand where your property prices lie in respect to their budgets.
+Domestic travellers may have a different budget than the international guests so it is important to understand where your property prices lie with respect to their budgets.

 In some countries, domestic travellers may be happy to pay slightly more for their stay as there are fewer outgoing travel costs.